There are several ways to do this beyond the obvious choice of driving to one bank, withdrawing the money, and then depositing it at the other bank.

 Here are a few options you can take when transferring money between banks.

-U.S. Mail.
-This is the simplest method; just mail a check from one bank to your other bank and wait for it to be deposited and the funds received.
-This will take from several days up to a week and will only cost you a stamp.
+This is the simplest method – just mail a check from one bank to your other bank.
+Wait for it to be deposited and for the funds to be received.
+This will take several days up to a week and will only cost you a stamp.

 - Simply add both bank accounts to your PayPal account.
-(This may take a few days as you wait for PayPal to verify your account by putting too small deposits in your bank account that you can verify.)
+(This may take a few days as you wait for PayPal to verify your account.
+They need to put small deposits in your bank account to verify it.)

-- Wait a few days for the money to be deposited into your PayPal account and then use the “Withdraw” button and choose “Transfer to Bank Account” and transfer the money to your other bank account.
+- Wait a few days for the money to be deposited into your PayPal account, and then use the “Withdraw” button and choose “Transfer to Bank Account.”
+Select your other bank account.

 - Within 3 to 5 business days, the money will be in your bank account.

-- This method takes about 10 to 14 business days, but it is completely free and does not require you to leave your home to make the transfer.
+- This method takes about 10 to 14 business days, but it’s completely free and does not require you to leave your home to make the transfer.